 The smart technologies in smart cities not only provides us with smart solutions and cut downs the costs but also creates new resources to generate revenues through smart initiatives.
 It can be as simple as- using IoT solutions effectively and implementing road tolling system that cuts down the parking frauds- and leverages city council’s ownership of data and urban infrastructure to find new ways of raising public funds.

 Smart sensors generate a vast amount of data on citizen’s needs and behaviour.
-While there are a few ethical, legal and political limitations on what government can share with the businesses, they can monetise the data at least in some capacity, allowing them to generate value for their constituents.
+While there are a few ethical, legal and political limitations on what government can share with the businesses, they can monetise the data at least in some capacity, allowing them to generate value for their constituents which is huge advantage over standard city.

 Cities like Milton Keynes, are using paywalls to access their data, charging private sector organisations who want to access it.
 Sponsorship opportunities can also be maximised to gain extra funding.